rraeyyi/News-popularity-automation/Project3.md

 ## Boxplot of weekday vs shares

+The following boxplots display a five-number summary of shares for each day of the week.
+The axes are flipped, so if we wish to draw conclusions regarding which day may be best to maximize shares, we would look for a boxplot with a median furthest to the right.

 ``` r
 ggplot(training, aes(x = Weekday, y = Shares)) +
   geom_boxplot(color = "royal blue") +